 One goal of using AI more extensively is to exploit biases in massively large data structures.
-While the models and discussion presented in ARMDAT lends itself to large data sets it is not the objective of this course to work with these large data sets.
-Instead, we briefly mention that this type of deployment is part of the growing field of neuroinformatics.
+While the models and discussion presented in ARMDAT lend themselves to large data sets, the objective of this course does not extend to this application.
+Instead, we briefly mention that this deployment type is part of the growing field of neuroinformatics.
 Neuroinformatics deploys novel and emergent technologies on large-scale data collection and analysis to understand biases in data that can be replicated and perpetuated.